FFAD(LEGAL) - WELLNESS AND HEALTH SERVICES: COMMUNICABLE DISEASES

 Note: The TDSHS Recommendations for the Prevention and Control of Communicable Diseases in a Group-Care Setting, including the Communicable Disease Chart for Schools and Child-Care Centers, details symptoms and treatment information regarding several diseases, as well as exclusion and readmission criteria.

-TEA shall prescribe procedures by which each district shall provide information relating to bacterial meningitis to its students and their parents each school year.
+TDSHS shall prescribe procedures by which each district shall provide information relating to bacterial meningitis to its students and their parents each school year.
 The procedures must ensure that the information is reasonably likely to come to the attention of the parents of each student.
-The agency shall prescribe the form and content of the information.
+The department shall prescribe the form and content of the information.

-With the written consent of TEA, a district may provide the information to its students and their parents by a method different from the method prescribed by TEA if TEA determines that method would be effective in bringing the information to the attention of the parents of each student.
+With the written consent of TDSHS, a district may provide the information to its students and their parents by a method different from the method prescribed by the department if the department determines that method would be effective in bringing the information to the attention of the parents of each student.